asraful-cse/fantasy-kingdom-client-side/README.md

 # FANTASY KINGDOM

-- Online ticket collection and order systems.

-- How to avail: Customers have to show the soft copy of this invoice to the information counter of Fantasy Kingdom Complex.

-- Fantasy Kingdom - Ticket Price, Offer Discount.
+- Technologies: React JS, React Router, React Hook Form, Node JS, Node Express, MongoDB, Firebase Authentication & Hosting, Bootstrap, Css3, Heroku, React Icons, Axios.

+- It is a ticket booking site where users can book their ride plans.
+To book a plan, a login is required.
+They can cancel the order and can check the order status.

+- An administrator/site owner can add or delete a service and approve or delete user orders for testing purposes, all users have administrative access.

+- A fully functional and responsive site has been created based on MERN.
+It uses CRUD operation and has a sign-up / sign-in system.

-- There are various packages available to visit the Fantasy Kingdom.
+* There are various packages available to visit the Fantasy Kingdom.

-- The Fantasy Kingdom Complex, commonly known as Fantasy Kingdom, is an entertainment complex in Ashulia, Savar, Bangladesh
+* The Fantasy Kingdom Complex, commonly known as Fantasy Kingdom, is an entertainment complex in Ashulia, Savar, Bangladesh

 ## LIVE LINK : [https://fantasy-kingdom-e8dbc.web.app/]